Advertisement

 What treadmill features are important to look out for?

-When you’re shopping for the best treadmill for your home, Russell says it is important to consider features in a model that’ll assist with your fitness goals, as well as asking yourself when and how you’ll be using the machine.
-As well as fundamental details – how fast it goes, included programs and storage options – he says to consider the following:
+When you’re shopping for the best treadmill for your home, Russell says it is important to consider features that’ll assist with your fitness goals, as well as asking yourself when and how you’ll be using the machine.
+In addition to fundamental details – how fast it goes, included programs and storage options – he says to consider the following:

-• Wifi: “Some machines have Wifi compatibility meaning you are able to connect your smartphone to your machine.
-You can then follow along a workout on your phone or stream your favourite music or TV shows.
+Wifi: “Some machines have Wifi compatibility, meaning you’re able to connect your smartphone to your machine.
+You can then follow along with a workout on your phone or stream your favourite music or TV shows.
 Having this compatibility is great to keep you engaged during your workout.”

-• Bluetooth: “Having Bluetooth connectivity allows you to stay connected throughout your workout.
-This is an important feature if you are squeezing in your workout during a break at work or on call.
-These machines usually have a charging port as well making it easy for you to charge your phone and stream music.”
+Bluetooth: “Having Bluetooth connectivity allows you to stay connected throughout your workout.
+This is an important feature if you are squeezing in your workout during a break at work or when you’re on a call.
+These machines usually have a charging port as well, making it easy for you to charge your phone and stream music.”

 Is it worth buying a treadmill for home use?

-The price of a home treadmill can range from around $350 to more than $4000 depending on the type of treadmill, brand and features.
-So it’s important to think about whether it is something you’ll use a lot to really get value from it.
-If you’re planning to use a treadmill at home instead of going to the gym, for example, you could save around $800 a year.
+If you’re planning to use a treadmill at home instead of going to the gym, you could save around $800 a year.
 That’s based on data from the Australian Sports Commission’s 2023 AusPlay survey, which showed the average Australian spent $808 on fitness and gym over a 12-month period.

-So, if you usually hit the cardio equipment at the gym, swapping it for a treadmill at home could help you save in around six months to five years, depending on the model and what you pay for your gym membership.
+So, swapping your membership for a home treadmill could have you recouping any costs in around six months to five years, depending on the model and what you pay for your gym membership.

 Is 30 minutes on a treadmill enough?